Citi-WIT-10-Week-2020/Team3BulletJournal/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+Hello team :)

+## IMPORTANT INFORMATION FOR RUNNING BACKEND SERVER WITH FRONT END

+In order to successfully run the program, do npm start-b and npm start-f in two separate terminals in order to start both sides of the application

+This will connect the server so that actual information can be pulled and used for testing and entering purposes

+You will DEFINITELY need to run npm i again in order to make sure that you have all of the packages you need in order to compile

+Contact Emily with any questions or errors